samflavin/Materia-UI-Panda/README.md

 The Panda Pantry users would like to be able to click an Edit button and have the existing data show in the input form at the top of the page to allow an easy edit.

-To do this, first create a global variable to indicate if we are in add or edit mode.
+To do this update the Item Form Component to support and edit mode.
+Add a variable to the component `state` to indicate if we are in add or edit mode.

 Then add an edit button to each item in the table.
 When clicked:

-- Save the item id in a global variable
+- Save the item id in component `state`
 - Switch the mode to edit
 - Fill the form with the current item's information
 - Change the heading from Add to Edit